dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.3.6 =
+- Add: When a user requests to withdraw to a known deposit address of another user, an internal move transaction is performed instead.
+- Improve: Frontend transactions in `[wallets_transactions]` are sorted by descending created time.
+- Improve: Admin transactions list defaults to sorted by descending created time.
+- Add: If a coin adapter does not override the sprintf format for amounts, the format now includes the coin's symbol letters.
+- Fix: Uncaught exception when user-unapproving a transaction in admin when it corresponds to a currently disabled adapter.
+- Fix: Uncaught exception when performing `wallets_transaction` action on a currently disabled adapter.
+- Fix: Suppress a logs warning in `Dashed_Slug_Wallets_Coin_Adapter::server_ip()`.

 = 2.3.5 =
 - Fix: Withdrawals to addresses that are also deposit addresses on the same system are no longer allowed.
 - Fix: Email notifications for successful withdrawals now correctly report the transaction ID.